Performance of linear solvers in tensor-train format on current multicore architectures: Background and notation

 Today's hardware features multiple levels of parallelism and memory that we need to exploit to efficiently use the available compute capacity: A supercomputer is composed of a number of nodes connected by a network (distributed memory parallelism).
-Each node contains one or more multi-core CPUs (usually $1-4$) with access to a main memory (shared memory parallelism).
-However, the different CPUs access different parts (domains) of the memory with different speed (NUMA architecture): Usually the access to the memory banks directly connected to one CPU is faster.
-Each CPU ``socket'' consists of multiple cores ($\lesssim 100$ in 2023) with a hierarchy of caches (e.g., L1 per core, L2, L3 shared between cores).
-Inside one core, one or several SIMD units perform identical calculations on a small vector of floating point numbers (currently 4 or 8 for double precision).
-We focus on the performance on a single multi-core CPU but the algorithms considered can also run in parallel on a cluster (see \cite{Daas2022}).
+Each node contains one or more multicore CPUs with access to a main memory (shared memory parallelism).
+However, the different CPUs access different memory domains with different speed (NUMA architecture): Usually the access to the memory banks directly connected to one CPU is faster.
+Each CPU ``socket'' consists of multiple cores ($\lesssim 100$ in 2023) with a hierarchy of caches.
+Inside one core, SIMD units perform identical calculations on a small vector of floating-point numbers.
+We focus on the performance on a single multicore CPU, but the algorithms considered can also run in parallel on a cluster (see \cite{Daas2022}).
 Many supercomputers nowadays use GPUs which is not discussed further in this paper.